 Temple of Literature

-The current complex of Van Mieu – Quoc Tu Giam relics is located on a 54331 m² site, including many small architectural works.
-In the Temple of Literature divided into 5 distinct areas, each area has separated walls and connecting gates.
+The current complex of Van Mieu – Quoc Tu Giam relics is located on a 54331 m² site and includes many small architectural works.
+The Temple of Literature is divided into 5 distinct areas, each area has separate walls and connecting gates.

-The first area stretches from the main gate to the Dai Trung gate, the two sides have small gates of Thanh Duc gate and Dat Tai gate; the second from the Dai Trung gate to Khue Van Cac, which has been recognized as a symbol of Hanoi city.
+The first area stretches from the main gate to the Dai Trung gate; the two sides have small gates: Thanh Duc and Dat Tai; the second area runs from the Dai Trung gate to Khue Van Cac, which has been recognized as a symbol of Hanoi city.
 You will find doctors’ names listed on a stele above tortoise backs in the third courtyard.
 Each stele was made of stone.
-There are still 82 steles of the examinations from 1442 to 1779, with names and origins of 1307 doctors.
+There are still 82 examination steles from 1442 to 1779, recording the names and origins of 1307 doctors.
 These are the most precious relics of the monument.

 Today, visitors can visit the stone steles and solemn grounds with lotus ponds.
 The Temple of Literature is a rare peaceful and quiet place in the middle of a bustling city.
-Visitors will feel the harmony between ancient and modern times when coming here through the thousand-year-old walls.
+Visitors will feel the harmony between ancient and modern times as they pass through the thousand-year-old walls.

 Tran Quoc Pagoda

-Tran Quoc Pagoda, located on an island in West Lake, is one of the oldest pagodas in Vietnam, after many times of relocated and reparation.
-The Pagoda constructed in the sixth century during the reign of Emperor Ly Nam De (from 544 until 548).
-The pagoda has so many architecture works placed very harmonious, specific for the rule of Buddhism architecture.
+Tran Quoc Pagoda, located on an island in West Lake, is one of the oldest pagodas in Vietnam, after many relocations and repairs.
+The Pagoda was constructed in the sixth century during the reign of Emperor Ly Nam De (from 544 until 548).
+The pagoda features

-There are many lotus flower statues locate around the pagoda.
-These symbolize purity of the mind, body, and speech.
-The pagoda has a stupa, built-in 1998, consists of 11 floors with a total of 15m hight.
-Each tower floor has 6 arched doorways, in each space is a statue of Amitabha Buddha made of precious stones.
+There are many lotus flower statues located around the pagoda.
+These symbolize the purity of the mind, body, and speech.
+The pagoda has a stupa, built in 1998, consisting of 11 floors with a total height of 15 m.
+Each tower floor has 6 arched doorways; in each space is a statue of Amitabha Buddha made of precious stones.

-With more than 1500 years old, became a symbol of Ha Noi architecture.
-Nowadays, tourist still comes here not only for ceremonial offerings but also for visiting sites.
+More than 1,500 years old, it became a symbol of Ha Noi architecture.
+Nowadays, tourists still come here not only for ceremonial offerings but also to visit the site.

-Address: 46 Thanh Nien Street, Yen Phu, Tay Ho District.
+Address: 46 Thanh Nien Street, Tay Ho Ward.

 President Ho Chi Minh’s Mausoleum

-Located in the center of Ba Dinh Square, Ho Chi Minh Mausoleum is one of the most significant historical destinations in Ha Noi.
-This is where President Ho Chi Minh read the Declaration of Independence of Vietnam and is also his resting place.
+Located at the center of Ba Dinh Square, the Ho Chi Minh Mausoleum is one of the most significant historical sites in Ha Noi.
+This is where President Ho Chi Minh read the Declaration of Independence of Vietnam and where he is also buried.

-This project was the result of a close collaboration between engineers from the Soviet Union and Vietnam in order to keep the remains of President Ho Chi Minh.
+This project was the result of a close collaboration between engineers from the Soviet Union and Vietnam to preserve the remains of President Ho Chi Minh.
 The mausoleum is divided into 3 floors.
-The first one is. a terraced stand exclusively used for grand meetings organize at Ba Dinh Square.
+The first one is. a terraced stand exclusively used for grand meetings organized at Ba Dinh Square.

-The second floor is the center of the mausoleum, where the remains of the president are kept in a chamber, accessible through a series of passages and flight of marble stairs.
-The upper floors is the roof.
-The facade f the upper floor bears the inscription “President Ho Chi Minh” in a dark violet precious stone.
+The second floor is the center of the mausoleum, where the president’s remains are kept in a chamber accessible through a series of passages and a flight of marble stairs.
+The upper floors are the roof.
+The facade of the upper floor bears the inscription “President Ho Chi Minh” in a dark violet precious stone.

-For Vietnamese, this is one of the most important attractions in the country.
+For Vietnamese, this is one of the country’s most important attractions.
 Tourists come to pay their respects to President Ho Chi Minh.
-Visitors need to keep quiet, wear appropriate clothing and not take photos in prohibited areas.
+Visitors need to keep quiet, wear appropriate clothing, and not take photos in prohibited areas.

 Co Loa Citadel